-In 2010 I was a awarded a VIDI grant by the Netherlands Organization for Scientific Research -NWO), for a a 5 years-research project.
-This project runs from 2011 until 2016.
+In 2010 I was a awarded a VIDI grant by the Netherlands Organization for Scientific Research -NWO), for a a 5 years-research project, Bodily Integrity in Blemished Bodies.
+This project ran from 2011 until 2016.
 For more information, visit this project’s website: Mind the Body

 In September 2017 I have started a new project, Mind the Body: Rethinking embodiment in healthcare.
 This 5 year project is funded by a NWO-VICI grant.
 News about this project will be posted on the website,Mind the Body, as well.

 VICI Project description (2017-2022)

 Based on the Cartesian legacy of body-mind dualism, contemporary healthcare conceives of the body as a biological or neurological thing.
 This view causes healthcare professionals to lose sight of the body as it is experienced and to jump to types of explanations that obscure embodied dimensions of health problems.
 Frequently, psychological explanations are provided for physical problems without a clearly identified somatic cause (“psychologization”) and mental problems tend to be explained in terms of some brain deficiency (“neuro-reductionism”).